ndussex/Caperea_phylogenomics/Extracting_gene_sequences.md

 # Creating Fasta Gene by Gene

-This create one file per gene, with all the exons concatenated into one sequence per species with a single N separating exons.
+This file is referred to in the [molecular_dating.md](molecular_dating.md) script This creates one file per gene, with all the exons concatenated into one sequence per species with a single N separating exons.

 This script is certainly not the most straightforward way of doing it, but it is reproducible.